sohv/sohv/README.md

 - 👋 Heyo!
 I’m Sohan
-- 👀 I’m interested in Blockchain, AI/ML and Cloud Computing
+- 👀 I’m interested in Computer Vision, Reinforcement learning and Generative AI
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning reinforement learning and RAG
-- 💞️ I’m looking to collaborate on AI/ML projects, Full stack apps and Blockchain projects
+- 💞️ I’m looking to collaborate on deep learning, generative AI, and computer vision projects.
-- 📫 How to reach me : EMAIL: sohan.venkatesh@outlook.com
+- 📫 How to reach me : EMAIL: soh.venkatesh@gmail.com
 - Feel free to reach out to me for any project collaboration.

-Until then, Adios👋
+Adios👋

 <!---
 sohv/sohv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.